jakubstastka/next-js-piju-kafe-blog/ROADMAP.md

 - blog should have featured posts section
 - add pagination on /archive page
 - list reviewed roasteries with clickable links to filter coffees by roastery
-- for content management, use a headless CMS instead of markdown files, call webhooks to generate site when content is published
+- for content management, use a headless CMS instead of markdown files